particle-iot/docs/src/content/reference/device-os/firmware.md

 {{note op="start" type="note"}}

-Ethernet is available on the Photon 2, Argon, Boron when used with the [Ethernet FeatherWing](/reference/datasheets/accessories/gen3-accessories/#ethernet-featherwing/) or with the B Series SoM with the evaluation board or the equivalent circuitry on your base board.
+Ethernet is available on the Photon 2, Argon, Boron when used with the [Ethernet FeatherWing](/reference/datasheets/accessories/gen3-accessories/#ethernet-featherwing/) or with the B-Series SoM with the evaluation board or the equivalent circuitry on your base board.
 Circuitry can be added to your P2 or E404X base board for Ethernet as well.

 On the P2 and Photon 2, it is highly recommended that you use Device OS 5.7.0 or later when using Ethernet due to important bugs that were fixed in 5.6.0 and 5.7.0 that can affect Ethernet usability on RTL872x devices.

-It is not available on Gen 2 devices (Photon, P1, Electron, and E Series except the E404X).
+It is not available on Gen 2 devices (Photon, P1, Electron, and E-Series except the E404X).

 For more information about Ethernet, see the application note [AN037 Ethernet](/hardware/ethernet/ethernet/).